Newman - Dean House & Barn

 11 West Church Street, Fairport NY 14450

-The Newman-Dean House & Barn at 11 West Church Street have been designated landmarks by the Fairport Historic Preservation Commission (FHPC).
+The Newman-Dean House & Barn at 11 West Church Street were designated landmarks by the Fairport Historic Preservation Commission (FHPC) in 2011.
 The building at 11 West Church is a beautiful Victorian home, a fine example of the Queen Anne style.
 William M. Newman built the Queen Anne portion of the home in 1893.
-Prominent Queen Anne features include the front facing gable, one story wrap-around porch, various size windows, and the round turret or tower on the side.
+Prominent Queen Anne features include the front-facing gable, one-story wraparound porch, various size windows, and the round turret or tower on the side.
 The property also has a large gambrel roofed barn.

 History & Ownership

-The original owner was likely David Hine(s) who used the barn for his harness, saddle and trunk making business.
-In 1893 William M. Newman built the Queen Anne style home on the front of the original structure.
+The original owner was likely David Hine(s) who used an early barn for his harness, saddle and trunk making business.
+In 1893, William M. Newman built the Queen Anne style home on the front of the original structure.
 In about 1900, George W. Cobb purchased it, but sold it in 1916.
-In 1937 the property was sold to Drs and Mrs. George A. Dean.
+In 1937, the property was sold to Dr. and Mrs. George A. Dean.
 It became their home and his medical office.
 The family owned the property for over 70 years.

 Queen Anne built by William Newman